machinereading/koreanframenet/README.md

 <img src="./image/stat.JPG" width="60%" height="60%">

 * frame (frame semantics): a schematic representation of a situation.
-Korean FrameNet is based on ICSI [FrameNet 1.7](https://framenet.icsi.berkeley.edu/). e.g. **_Verification_** (*definition: An Inspector attains a degree of certainty in the Unconfirmed_content, generally by inspecting some evidence.*)
+Korean FrameNet is based on ICSI [FrameNet 1.7](https://framenet.icsi.berkeley.edu/).  **_Verification_** is an example of frames. (*definition: An Inspector attains a degree of certainty in the Unconfirmed_content, generally by inspecting some evidence.*)
 * lexical unit (lu): a word with its part-of-speech. e.g. 입증하다.v
 * LU.frame: a paring of a lu and frame. e.g. 입증하다.v.Verification